 The PHA is a broad, new initiative seeking to involve as many people as possible in formulating their own health agenda and setting their own priorities.
 People's long and rich experiences will be presented, discussed and translated into clear, practical and democratic policy guidelines.
 Alternatives analyses of the root causes of the global health crisis will be stimulated.
 Strategies and alternatives for achieving the goal of health for all will be developed.

 The PHA will be a unique event.
 It is an opportunity for you and for everyone else who believes that the current health situation is unacceptable and that communities and civil society organisations must play a more important role.
 Through the PHA, you can be part of a world-wide effort to improve the situation and point the direction for the future.

-The goal of the Peoples Health Assembly is to re-establish health and equitable development as top priorities in local, national and international policy-making, with Primary Health Care as the strategy for achieving these priorities.
-The Assembly aims to draw on and support peoples movements in their struggles to build long-term and sustainable solutions to health problems.
+The goal of the People's Health Assembly is to re-establish health and equitable development as top priorities on local, national and international policy-making, with Primary Health Care as the strategy for achieving these priorities.
+The Assembly aims to draw on and support people's movements in their struggles to build long-term and sustainable solutions to health problems.